Kennedy

 About

 Since his assassination in 1963, John F. Kennedy, whom family and friends always called Jack, has been the stuff of legend and mythology.
-This series will cut through the myths, explain who JFK was at his core, follow his ascent through the 1940s and ‘50s, and explore his all-too-brief presidency.
+This series aims to cut through the myths, peer into who JFK was at his core, follow his ascent through the 1940s and ‘50s, and explore his all-too-brief presidency.
 The youngest person ever elected President, Kennedy was uniquely capable of inspiring Americans to reach greater heights, to dream bigger dreams.

-Produced by Jon Kamen and Dave Sirulnick of RadicalMedia, the Academy Award-winning production company behind Summer of Soul.
+Executive Produced by Jon Kamen and Dave Sirulnick of RadicalMedia.

 The music for the series is composed by Gleckman alongside Michael Frankenberger (We Shall Not Die Now) and Cameron Moody (Jordan Peele’s NOPE).